WESL Logo

 #Quick Start

-Here’s typical setup for a front end application using wesl and wesl-plugin/vite .
+Here’s a typical setup for a front end application using wesl and wesl-plugin/vite.

 #Install